HwWobbe/HwWobbe.github.io/README.md

 # HwWobbe.github.io
 This file may be part of a 'hello-world' introduction.

+* Address Management solutions need to co-ordinate many different references to the same physical location.
+* ...
 * 2020.09.10: imminent discussions with Google Partner.
 * * confirm local and cloud syncs
 * * * start with G:drive files